 The Long-Term Strategy in Shifting From The Dollar to Yuan

 China’s One-Belt-One-Road (OBOR) initiative aims to create one unified global trade network, with China as its focal point.
 This initiative will benefit significantly from the increased influence that this deal likely offers.

 This also acts as a sign of open hostility towards the Western world, both economically and in terms of lending support to a sanctioned country.
 Coupled with their recent exercises in the South China Sea near Taiwan, this fits in with the larger isolationist power political style that they have chosen to adopt in the wake of the US sanctions on Huawei and other major Chinese manufacturers.

 This likely indicates that we are going to see more openly anti-US policies being adopted by China moving forward.
 This, along with an increased emphasis on expanding its sphere of influence.
 The Russian oil deal, in particular, will likely allow them access to important resources in the long run.
 This will be essential for the expansion of OBOR in particular.
 All of this will also probably lead to heightened polarization within international politics as well.
 At least for now, more countries will be forced to clearly define their stances.
 This especially applies to developing countries, who rely on them to access aid and other important resources.

 The Impact on Saudi Arabia By Switching From Dollar to Yuan

-Despite the Yuan slowly emerging as a competitor, there is no immediate threat.
-This is since only 2.7% of international trade is conducted in Yuan, compared to the United States’ 41%.
+Despite the yuan slowly emerging as a competitor, there is no immediate threat.
+This is since only 2.7% of international trade is conducted in yuan, compared to the United States’s 41%.

-In the next few years, we could see a significant shift in the global trade network.
-In that case, it won’t be surprising if the leading currency switches from the Dollar to the Yuan.
+In the next few years, we could see a major shift in the global trade network.
+In that case, it won’t be surprising if the leading currency switches from dollar to yuan.